cpacey/moquette/README.md

 was expecting the test run to produce an error state worth inspecting.

 Kafka was running as a 3-broker cluster with 1 Zookeeper node.
-These 4 nodes
+These 4 nodes were running as docker containers on my desktop, and can be run using the docker-compose.yml file in the root of this repo.

 Initial (development) load testing was done using [emqtt_benchmark](https://github.com/emqtt/emqtt_benchmark).
 This was useful in finding early limitations (e.g. thread-per-client model @ 10k clients), but